postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/viewing-monitor-results.md

 ### Time traverse

-You can review past run results to see what happened at a particular point in time.
+You can review past run results to understand what happened at a particular point in time.
 To do so, select **Go to** in the upper-left corner of the monitor summary or request split graph.
 Select the time and date, then select **Apply** to view a specific run.

 ![Time traverse](https://assets.postman.com/postman-docs/monitors-time-traverse20.jpg)